 I’ve heard depression treatment can take a long time and be really expensive.

 This isn’t necessarily the case.
 I often say that one of my main goals with clients is to put myself out of business; it’s my goal to get you feeling better and not needing me anymore.
 My clients almost always leave our sessions with concrete, actionable goals to work on between sessions.
 My emphasis is on helping you make changes in the present moment.
 Insomuch, many of my clients have reported feeling an improvement of symptoms relatively quickly, and are then able to drop back to seeing me only monthly or even quarterly.

-I invite you to contact me for a free phone consultation to discuss your specific needs and to answer any questions you have about depression treatment, mindfulness and my practice.
+I invite you to contact me to set up your first appointment to discuss your specific needs.
+Feel free to email me to ask any questions you have about depression treatment, mindfulness and my practice.